IndyJUG/indyjug.github.io/sponsors.md

 * * * * * * * * * * * * * * * * * * * *

 [![Pinnacle Partners][pinnacle_logo]][pinnacle]
-Pinnacle Partners has sponsored our last four Robocode competitions and regularly attends our meetups.
+Pinnacle Partners has sponsored our last five Robocode competitions and regularly attends our meetups.
 Pinnacle Partners is dedicated to providing superior staffing services in central Indiana, with 30 professionals in our Indianapolis-based office servicing over 300 clients in central Indiana.

 [moser]: http://www.moserit.com/